 With tears in the three Lumbar discs, Shockley had his first treatment the week after Thanksgiving 2017.
 Dr. Michael Wolff gave him a Platelet Rich Plasma injection with Fibrin to promote the generation of collagen and scar tissue.
 Such a treatment requires several weeks to heal, Shockley notes.
 By mid-February 2018, Dr. Wolff and the staff at SWSS harvested bone marrow from Shockley’s hip, taking adult biologics therapy from the marrow and injected them into his hip.

 A fan of hiking and mountain-biking, Shockley says he looks forward to trying both again now that he's back is sound.
 First, he has a follow up appoint with Dr. Wolff soon to see how he’s doing.

-“I felt significantly better after the PRP and Stem Cell Therapy,” Shockley explains.
+“I felt significantly better after the PRP and Biologics Therapy,” Shockley explains.
 “I felt better and better after the first treatment.”